Everything You Should Know About Hair Mask & Conditioner

-Since a conditioner is the moisturizing product that is used the most, let’s start there.
+Since a conditioner is a moisturizing product that is used the most, let's start there.
 Hair conditioners hydrate your scalp while softening and improving the manageability of your strands.
 High-quality conditioners reduce frizz and knots while protecting against dry, damaged hair and breakage.

-If your hair needs more hydration than is recommended by the manufacturer, you can leave conditioner in for up to two minutes longer than that.
-Since you want your strands to absorb as many nutrients as possible, it’s better to squeeze out as much extra water as you can before using your conditioner.
+If your hair needs more hydration than is recommended by the manufacturer, you can leave the conditioner in for up to two minutes longer than that.
+Since you want your strands to absorb as many nutrients as possible, it's better to squeeze out as much extra water as you can before using your conditioner.

 Every time you wash your hair, conditioners replace nutrients and rehydrate your strands, but the amount of hydration they provide varies.
 While fine or thin hair, which may quickly become burdened down, reacts well to lightweight conditioners, conditioners for curly hair are often heavier and provide more moisture as this hair type is prone to dryness.